mvolkmann/blog/src/web-dev-tips.md

   corresponding to the status code.
-- `ok`: This is a boolean that indicates whether the request was successfully processed, indicated by `status` being in the range 200 to 299.
+- `ok`: This is a boolean that indicates whether the request was successfully processed, indicated by the `status` being in the range 200 to 299.
   Note that other status values do not cause the returned promise to reject.
-- `headers`: The value is an object whose keys are response header names and whose values are their values.
+- `headers`: This is an object whose keys are response header names and whose values are their values.
-- `body`: This is the response data which can be text, including JSON, or binary data.
+- `body`: This is the response data which can be text (including JSON) or binary data.
   The `Content-Type` response header indicates the format of this data.

 Here are examples of using the `fetch` function to